 Delaware was the first state to legislate for online gambling.
 The three licenses currently held in Delaware are owned by the state’s three major racetracks.
 Gambling has a rich history in Delaware dating back to the first racetrack in 1760.

 Delaware’s online casino industry is small, as is the state itself.
 Soon the state’s online gambling pools will merge with that of neighboring New Jersey.

 Despite Nevada being one of the few states with fully regulated and legal online gambling, there are no online slots available in the state.
 However, Nevada residents have no shortage of land-based slot machines.
 There are more than 175,000 slot machines in the state.

 Despite the lack of online slots in Nevada, the online casino industry is thriving in its offer of other casino games like poker and sports betting.

 In October of 2017, the Pennsylvania legislature passed a sweeping gambling expansion bill, which Gov. Tom Wolf signed into law a couple of days later.

 The expansion includes both online poker and online casinos in addition to video gambling terminals (VGTs) and regulated daily fantasy sports (DFS).
 It will be well into 2018 before anything launches, but this passage marks the biggest state to date to embrace online gambling.

 At the time of writing, only the states listed above have fully regulated online gambling.

 California is another state with ongoing discussions for regulation of online casinos and online poker.
-Californian tribes are divided over the introduction of online gambling, specifically poker, to the state of California.
-This has hampered any progression with regulating online gaming in the state.
+California tribes are divided over the introduction of online gambling, specifically poker, to the state of California.
+Hence, this has hampered any progression with regulating online gaming in the state.